St Peter’s is vested into the care of the Churches Conservation Trust

 We operate the third largest heritage estate in charitable ownership in the UK.
 All of the churches in our collection are listed, mostly Grade I and II*, and some are Scheduled Ancient Monuments.

-The Friends of St Peter’s, Sudbury understand that your privacy is important to you and that you care about how your personal data is used and shared online.
+The Churches Conservation Trust (CCT) understands that your privacy is important to you and that you care about how your personal data is used and shared online.
 We respect and value the privacy of everyone with whom we communicate and will only collect and use personal data in ways that are described here, and in a manner that is consistent with our obligations and your rights under the law.

 We collect data you provide to us.
-This includes information you give when joining the Friends, becoming a volunteer, complete an event hire booking form, purchase a ticket online for one of our events or sign up for our newsletter.
+This includes information you give when joining or registering, placing an order or communicating with us.
 For example:

-- personal details (name, email, address, telephone etc.) when you join as a member or volunteer or complete an event hire booking form; and
+- personal details (name, date of birth, email, address, telephone etc.) when you join as a member or supporter

 Your activities and involvement with us will result in personal data being created.
-This could include details of how you’ve helped us by volunteering or being involved with us as a member.
-When you donate to us as a member we will keep records of when and how much you give to us.
-When you receive our email newsletter we gather statistics around email opening and clicks using industry standard technologies to help us monitor and improve our newsletter.
+This could include details of how you’ve helped us by volunteering or being involved with our campaigns and activities.
+If you decide to donate to us then we will keep records of when and how much you give to a particular cause.

 Information from third parties